GET-Prog/GET-Prog.github.io/_posts/2021-10-28-contributing-to-hacktoberfest.md

 Did I already say that I'm a bit of a noob in this world?
 So it is.
 I cloned the repository and started exploring it, trying to understand how the package worked.
 It took me a while to get it up and running and, from then on, I took a little longer hunting for something to improve, a way to contribute to the project.

-I added a demo of how to use the library to create a button that you can press and hold, but I still suspect that I didn't do it right, because the repository maintainer has been giving me the cold shoulder for a week...
+I added a demo of how to use the library to create a button that you can press and hold, but I still suspect that I didn't do it right, because the repository maintainer has been giving me the cold shoulder for a week... 🤷‍♂️ [You can check the PR here](https://github.com/Abdur-rahmaanJ/hooman/pull/29).
+Just beware, the demo can be dangerous for photosensitive people or people with epilepsy...

 Anyway, I learned a lot in this **Hacktoberfest**, mainly about what knowledge I still lack to contribute to certain projects, but all learning is valid. ^^